 Time frame: periprocedural

-Parental anxiety assessment using the STAI (State Trait Anxiety Inventory) questionnaire.
+Parental anxiety assessed using the State-Trait Anxiety Inventory (STAI)

 Time frame: at the end of the procedure